Self-Corrected Image Generation with Explainable Latent Rewards¶

 TL;DR¶

-This paper proposes xLARD, a framework that performs semantic self-correction in the latent space during text-to-image generation via a lightweight residual corrector.
-Guided by explainable latent reward signals (counting, color, position), xLARD achieves +4.1% on GenEval and +2.97% on DPGBench, and adapts to multiple backbones in a plug-and-play manner.
+Ours proposes the xLARD framework, which performs semantic self-correction in latent space during text-to-image generation via a lightweight residual corrector.
+It leverages explainable latent reward signals (counting/color/position) to guide generation, achieving a +4.1% improvement on GenEval and +2.97% on DPGBench, while adapting to multiple backbones in a plug-and-play manner.

 Background & Motivation¶